 Welcome to our exciting Intramural Sports program!
 Numerous activities are offered throughout the year that accommodates all levels of play and interest.
 If sports, leisure activities and fitness are part of your life, we invite and encourage you to participate in our program.
 Experience the satisfaction of having fun, getting in shape, and playing your best while fostering a spirit of sportsmanship among participants and spectators.
 The policies and procedures outlined below are designed to ensure a positive and rewarding experience for all Hofstra students, faculty and staff.

 The sport calendar and registration material for all activities are available online at www.imleagues.com/Hofstra.
-Teams or individuals interested in participating must attend the scheduled mangers' meeting.
+Teams or individuals interested in participating must sign up on IMleagues in order to be eligible.

 - All male and female students (graduate and undergraduate), faculty and staff members currently affiliated with Hofstra University are eligible to participate.
 Alumni are not permitted to participate in our program.

-- A player may compete on only one team per league (men's, women's and/or coed).
+- A player may compete on only one team per league (men's, women's and/or coed) and cannot switch teams after playing in one game.
 Any player competing under an assumed name or without being listed on the roster will be banned from further IM sport participation for the remainder of the academic year.

 - A player who fails to sign the liability release statement prior to his/her participation in each game is ineligible to play.

 - Any individual who participates in an intercollegiate sport during one academic year would be ineligible to participate in that sport or associate sports during the same academic year.
 If a student did not practice with the varsity team after the first varsity contest, he/she would be eligible to participate in Intramurals.

 - Redshirts and members of intercollegiate teams are ineligible to participate on an IM team in that sport (or associated sport) during that sport's season if run concurrently or at different times.